 It is also good to keep in mind that many have been hurt by the effects of abortion, whether directly or indirectly, and we all process that hurt and those experiences differently.
 Children and teens will process the horror of abortion in many different ways as well.
 If you do take your teens to see this movie, we recommend that you have discussions both before and after and be prepared to offer reassurance even during the movie—especially if abortion has directly impacted your family.

 There are many good people and organizations in the pro-life movement, and there are many different strategies for bringing an end to the horrible evil that is abortion.
 Unplanned is an important part of this.
 We pray that this movie is a success, that it changes hearts and minds, and that the Holy Spirit works through those in the theater and helps to heal our culture.

 We are working on a study guide to accompany this movie for older high school and college students.
 Be on the lookout for that in the next few weeks.
 If you see or have seen the movie, we’d love to hear your thoughts and opinions about what you’d like to see covered in the study guide.
-Send any comments or questions to Mary Flores at email@example.com.
+Send any comments or questions to email@example.com.

 May God bless and protect you and your children/students as you work to build a culture of life in your homes and classrooms.

 – The CLSP Team